danielsaidi/SwiftUIKit/README.md

 SwiftUIKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

 Many parts of the library only supports a few or a certain platform, where they make sense.

-Also, while some views compile on a certain platform, they may not render correctly.
+Also, while some views compile on a certain platform, they may still render incorrectly.
 Please help improve this library by submitting PRs that improve the rendering on e.g. macOS.

 ## Documentation